Wu Shengli: Early life and education

 Wu Shengli was born in Wuqiao, Hebei Province in August 1945.
 He is the son of Wu Xian (吴宪), who was a Red Army political commissar during the Second Sino-Japanese War and the Chinese Civil War.
 The elder Wu later held important political positions during the Mao years, including mayor of Hangzhou and vice governor of Zhejiang Province.
 Due to his parentage, Wu Shengli is considered a "princeling" in Chinese political parlance.

-Wu enlisted in the PLA Navy in August 1964, and joined the Communist Party of China at the same time.
+Wu enlisted in the PLA Navy in August 1964, and joined the Chinese Communist Party at the same time.
 He earned a degree in oceanography from the PLA Surveying and Mapping Academy in 1966, just before the Cultural Revolution swept China and largely shut down the country's higher education system.
 He did not attend naval officer training courses until 1972, when he began the captain's course at the Dalian Naval Academy.

 Early career

 In the 1970s and 1980s, Wu gained experience as the captain of frigates and destroyers.
 From 1984 to 1992, he served as the deputy chief of staff of the Shanghai Naval Base, a major support base for the East Sea Fleet, strategically located at the mouth of the Yangtze and close to China's largest city.
-Jiang Zemin, future General Secretary of the Communist Party of China, was serving as Shanghai Party secretary during this time, leading some PLA-watchers to speculate that Wu may have cultivated ties with Jiang.
+Jiang Zemin, future General Secretary of the Chinese Communist Party, was serving as Shanghai Party secretary during this time, leading some PLA-watchers to speculate that Wu may have cultivated ties with Jiang.

 In 1992, Wu became chief of staff of the Fujian Support Base in the East Sea Fleet.
 In 1994, at age 49, he was appointed commandant of the Dalian Naval Academy, his alma mater and the PLA Navy's highest educational institution for surface vessel officers.
 He was also promoted to rear admiral.
 Wu rejoined the East Sea Fleet as a deputy commander in 1998.

 In 2002, he was appointed commander of the South Sea Fleet.
 He was promoted to vice admiral a year later.
 In 2004, he moved to Beijing after being promoted to deputy chief of the PLA General Staff Department, a Grade 3 (military-region leader grade) position that made him the second-highest-ranking operational officer in the PLA Navy.